 - You can use chicken breasts but they won’t have as much flavor as thighs, remove them when they reach 165º.

-- The orzo will continue to absorb liquid, if needed you can add additional chicken broth.
+- The orzo will continue to absorb liquid the longer it sits, if needed you can add additional chicken broth.

-- You can adjust the recipe by adding more chicken for a hearty soup.
+- You can adjust the recipe by adding more chicken for a heartier stew.

 - For leftovers, add a squeeze of lemon over the top after reheating.